 We live in a world in which we need to share responsibility.
 It’s easy to say, ‘It’s not my child, not my community, not my world, not my problem.’
 Then there are those who see the need and respond.
-I consider those people my heroes. -- Fred Rogers.More than seventy-nine years after the 1937 TX School Explosion, it is still too rare to find a school where anyone has primary responsibility to protect children and teachers from environmental hazards or to uphold standards for public health, chemical hygiene, occupational health and safety, and safe occupancy.
+I consider those people my heroes. -- Fred Rogers.Eighty years after the 1937 Texas School Explosion, it is still too rare to find a school where anyone has primary responsibility to protect children and teachers from environmental hazards or to uphold standards for public health, chemical hygiene, occupational health and safety, and safe occupancy.

-Every school and community needs a champion, someone who is the driving force to keep environmental health values alive and to prioritize health and safety in all programs and operations.
+Every school and community needs a champion, someone who works to keep environmental health values alive and to prioritize health and safety in all programs and operations.

 BRING THE LESSONS TO YOUR SCHOOL Build community partnerships to take action before people get hurt.
 Break the silence about hazards and unhealthy conditions in your school.